bedwards/neuralese/the_oblique_path.md

 *For reference, AI-2027 predicts: The CCP commits to a nationalized AI push with a Centralized Development Zone at a nuclear plant.
 China maintains 12% of world's compute but falls behind on algorithms.*

-**Three radically different paths:**
+**Three paths diverging from AI-2027's focus on geopolitics:**

-1. **The First Death** (35%): An AI system causes an unambiguous human fatality—not a car crash, not a medical error, but something that can only be attributed to AI decision-making.
-The victim is sympathetic.
-The circumstances are damning.
-Everything changes.
+1. **The First Death** (40%): As layoffs mount and AI becomes more pervasive, the risks that safety researchers warned about materialize.
+Not in the dramatic form of rogue AI—something quieter, more human, more devastating.

-2. **The Schism** (35%): A major AI lab splits apart in acrimony.
-Key researchers leave, taking knowledge and grievances public.
-Internal documents leak.
-The unified front of "responsible AI development" shatters, revealing deep disagreements about safety, timelines, and who should control these systems.
+2. **The Political Awakening** (35%): The displaced workers begin to organize.
+A new political movement emerges—not anti-technology exactly, but demanding that the gains from AI be shared more broadly.
+The movement finds unexpected champions.

-3. **The Dropout Epidemic** (30%): Elite university enrollment collapses as the brightest students conclude that credentials are worthless in an AI economy.
-A generation opts out of traditional paths.
-Some join AI companies directly; others reject the system entirely.
-The institutions that shaped American leadership begin to die.
+3. **The International Divergence** (25%): While America and China pursue different AI strategies, Europe charts a third path—aggressive regulation that positions it as a haven for those who fear the AI transformation elsewhere.

 **>>> SELECTED: The First Death**

 ---

 *AI-2027 focuses this period on geopolitics—China's nationalization push, the compute race, algorithmic competition.
-In this scenario, the defining event is more intimate and more devastating: the moment when AI's theoretical risks become a body on the ground.*
+In this scenario, the defining event is more intimate: the moment when AI's theoretical risks become a body on the ground, in a Minneapolis suburb, in a girl's bedroom, while her mother sleeps down the hall.*

 Her name was Eliza Kowalski.
 She was fourteen years old.
 She had brown hair, a gap-toothed smile, and an Instagram account where she posted pictures of her cat.
 She lived in a suburb of Minneapolis with her mother, a nurse, and her younger brother.
 She played clarinet in the school band, badly, and didn't mind that she was bad at it.